chrisburnell/chrisburnell.com/_posts/2014-08-27-a-slice-of-heaven.md

 {% include content/heading.html title='Over to you' %}

 Interested in these sorts of projects?
-Check out [A Single Div](http://a.singlediv.com/ "A Single Div"), a <q>CSS drawing experiment to see what's possible with a single div</q>, by [Lynn Fisher](https://twitter.com/lynnandtonic "Lynn Fisher").
+Check out [A Single Div](http://a.singlediv.com/ "A Single Div"), a <q>CSS drawing experiment to see what’s possible with a single div</q>, by [Lynn Fisher](https://twitter.com/lynnandtonic "Lynn Fisher").

 Let me know in the [comments](#comments) if you have any examples or cool pens of your own!